davidmerrique/homebridge-adguardhome/README.md

 - "host": [*Optional*] Hostname or IP of the AdGuard Home server.
 Default: localhost.
 - "port": [*Optional*] The AdGuard Home server port.
 Default: 80.
 - "https": [*Optional*] To use HTTPS or regular HTTP.
 Default: HTTP.
+- "isGlinet": [*Optional"] Plugins will use GL-iNet router API to connect to AdGuard Home server.
+However the status will not be reflected inside AdGuard Home web interface, instead will be reflected inside GL-iNet web interface.
+Default: false.
 - "Type": [*Optional*] Choose between SWITCH or LOCK.
 Default: *empty*.
 - "autoOnTimer": [*Optional*] Auto on timer, 0 timer will be ignored.
 Will created multiple accessories in Home App.
 Default: *empty*.
 - "hideNonTimer": [*Optional*] Hide non timer accesory when you set one or more timer accessory.
 Default: false.